-- at what point in time the Force Explosion took place (orange column) - at what point in time a step was made (orange stripe) - at what point in time a timing gate was passed (blue column).
+- at what point in time the Force Explosion took place (orange column) - at what point in time foot contact was made (orange stripe) - at what point in time a Timing Gate was passed (blue column).

 NOTE: If multiple athletes are selected, it only shows the chart of the athlete that was selected first.